20 Things I Thought Mattered Before Having Kids - Baby Chick

 The house isn’t spotless like it used to be, but it’s full of laughter, play, and learning.
 My to-do lists aren’t written out in near-perfect penmanship like they once were, but I always know what pantry staples we’re running low on and keep my daughter fed and nourished.
 This is my work these days, and although it’s often messy and hectic and nowhere near perfect in any way, we get by.
 That’s what matters.

 My daughter has taught me to enjoy the little moments.
-To stop and smell the roses.
-Literally.
-And the dandelions.
+To stop and smell the roses—literally—and the dandelions.
 And the painted mural of flowers we pass on our walks to the local library.
 Having kids teaches you to slow down just as much as it keeps you on your toes.

-6. Making everyone happy.
+6. Making Everyone Happy

 I thought this mattered before having kids, but I’ve learned that it isn’t feasible and shouldn’t have to be.
 Of course, I try to keep my toddler content as much as humanly possible, but I can only do what I can do.
 The truth is, sometimes kids are unhappy.
 They’re human like us, after all.
 And then there are extended family members and in-laws with expectations that don’t always align with yours.
 Many moms (especially new ones) take the brunt of this backlash.
 If someone isn’t happy with you making decisions that are best for your little family, that’s on them.
 Having kids quickly teaches you that.

-7. Always being available.
+7. Always Being Available

 Just as becoming a mom has taught me that I can’t possibly please everyone, it has also taught me I can’t always be available at every beck and call.
 My family is my priority now, and I’m totally okay with making that known.

-8. Living up to the expectations of others.
+8. Living Up to the Expectations of Others

 This one accentuates many – if not all – of the things I thought mattered above.
 Self-explanatory.

-9. Money.
+9. Money

 If you’re like most modern-day parents getting by the best you can, you know this one’s a paradox.
 Having kids costs money but also makes you realize true happiness doesn’t stem from what’s in your wallet.
 I’ve never appreciated a sunny day picnic more than I have with my daughter sitting beside me, munching on her peanut butter and banana sandwich.
 It sounds simple, but these budget-friendly, mom-approved moments make us rich where it counts!

-10. Knowing how to cook a five-star meal.
+10. Knowing How to Cook a Five-Star Meal

 Before settling down, I imagined myself one day serving up impressive meals for my family three times a day.
 It turns out I’m no Betty Crocker.
 Even if I were, momming is a marathon.
 I do what works, and sometimes that’s what’s quick and easy, even if it means another box of spaghetti with jarred sauce and toasted wheat bread.
 And you know what?
 We never go hungry.

 Gift-giving has always been my love language.
-I’m not ashamed of the countless hours (and dollars) I’ve poured into celebrating more occasions than I can keep track of.
+I’m not ashamed of the countless hours (and dollars) I’ve poured into celebrating more occasions than I can remember.
 I thought this mattered before having kids, but the mental load of motherhood is enough as it is.
 Learning to let go of needing to do everything for everyone is a life lesson I’ve embraced since having my first child.

-12. Having lots of friends.
+12. Having Lots of Friends

 Friends are wonderful.
 We need them, especially after having kids.
 The village is important, especially when it’s not readily present in your familial sphere.
 After having kids, it’s all about quality over quantity.
 I feel blessed to have a handful of close friends I can turn to who truly get me – mom life and all.